carlosgit2016/aws-study/vpc/README.md

 - Elastic IP, a elastic IP attached to the instances

-#### Internet access for a non default subnet thorugh a NAT device
+#### Internet access for a non default subnet thorugh a NAT gateway
-Alternatively to the option above you can use a NAT device from the instances to the internet sending first for the igw.
-You can redirect the traffic from the instance in a private subnet to a NAT device and then the NAT device redirects it to the igw that will redirect it to the internet.
+Alternatively to the option above you can use a NAT gateway from the instances to the internet sending first for the igw.
+You can redirect the traffic from the instance in a private subnet to a NAT gateway and then the NAT gateway redirects it to the igw that will redirect it to the internet.

-NAT device translate the IPv4 from a instance to communicate outside VPC and also translate what returns to the instance from the internet
+NAT gateway maps multiple private IPv4 addresses to a single public IPv4 traffic, it helps to initiate outbound connections preventing unsolicited inbound connections from the internet

+- NAT (Network Address Translate)
 - Not supported for IPv6 traffic
 - Nat gateway, offered by AWS (Don't require administrations effort)
 - Nat device, in the EC2 called Nat instance